Let’s talk about Planetary Boundaries

 This year alone…

-Researchers were able to quantify the “novel entities” boundary (which is fancy talk for chemical pollution).
+Researchers were able to quantify the “novel entities” boundary (which is just a fancy term for chemical pollution).
 Not only did they quantify it, but in January 2022, scientists concluded in the scientific journal Environmental Science and Technology that we have already exceeded the safe operating space for it.
 This chemical pollution includes plastics and other manufactured chemicals, as well as naturally occurring elements that are mobilized by human activities.
 Novel entities can be extremely persistent and have negative effects on planetary health, like disruption of biogeochemical cycles and biodiversity.

 Then in April 2022, a reassessment of the planetary boundary for freshwater indicated that it has now been transgressed.
 The assessment, published in the journal Nature Reviews Earth & Environment, is based on evidence of widespread changes in soil moisture relative to pre-industrial conditions and green-water driven destabilization of ecological, atmospheric, and biogeochemical processes.